AI-vidence/antakia/docs/examples/california2.md

 In this example, we see a region in the VS space, with a relatively homogeneous counterpart in the ES space :

 * dots in VS are grouped : they are closed (the distance is small), so they are similar.
 In our example, this means we have selected block groups with similar attributes
-* dots in the are also groupes : this means the model predicts their price values similarly, ie. their descriptive variables play a nearly identical role in the prediction
+* dots in the ES are also groupes : this means the model predicts their price values similarly, ie. their descriptive variables play a nearly identical role in the prediction

 ### 2. Find rules matching our selection